 Hurricane Season in Florida is June 1 to November 30

-BE SURE TO OBTAIN YOUR HOMEOWNERS INSURANCE BEFORE HURRICANE SEASON
+IT IS VITAL TO LOCK IN YOUR HOMEOWNERS INSURANCE BEFORE HURRICANE SEASON BEGINS

-The Closing Agent has a “Business Continuity Plan” to address concerns before, during and after the storm.
-We have multiple offices and a redundant back-up operations center outside of Florida.
-Our website, social media, phone greeting, on hold recording, and emails will alert you to any changes in our business processes that could impact you and your transaction.
+The Closing Agent has expert local knowledge about all aspects of Florida real estate closings.
+In the event of a storm, we have a “Business Continuity Plan” in place to address our clients’ concerns before, during and after the storm.
+We also have multiple offices and a redundant back-up operations center located outside of Florida.
+We have arranged for our website, social media profiles, phone greeting, on-hold recording, and emails to alert you to any changes in our business processes that could impact you and your transaction.

-If you don’t have your own personal Hurricane Preparedness Plan in place. please check out this emergency preparedness website from the National Hurricane Center for assistance.
+We care about our clients and are concerned for their safety during hurricane season.
+If you don’t have your own personal Hurricane Preparedness Plan in place, please check out the emergency preparedness website from the National Hurricane Center for assistance.